 This presentation offers a case study examining the success of a Transformational Agreement with a consortium member.
 It demonstrates how a structured TA supports institutions by streamlining collections budgets, improving publication workflows, and advancing the Open Access mission of making research more freely available.
 The presentation provides dual perspectives from both the library and publisher, illustrating how this partnership was built on aligned goals: increasing OA output, strengthening institutional support, and achieving mutual success.

-Head of Information Technology and Collections, Coastal Carolina University
+Associate University Librarian for Information Technology and Collections, Coastal Carolina University

-John is currently the Head of Information Technology and Collections at Coastal Carolina University.
-He has worked in academic library technology for over 30 years and is a former patent holder and co-founder of Journal Finder, the first OpenURL Resolver and knowledge base to go into...
+John is the Associate University Librarian for Information Technology and Collections at Coastal Carolina University.
+He has worked in academic library technology for over 30 years and is a former patent holder and co-founder of Journal Finder, the first OpenURL Resolver and knowledge...
 Read More →

 I am Wiley’s resident librarian, with over 15 years of experience in libraries and scholarly publishing.
 As the Director of Institutional Product Marketing, I lead a global team responsible for go-to-market strategies, product positioning and messaging, sales enablement, and industry...
 Read More →